veden/Rampant/README.md

 - Reinforcements - nests will send assistance to nearby nests under attack by the player
 - No Homing Projectiles - all projectiles are fired at locations and no longer track the player
 - Pathfinding - unit groups will use potential fields to perform only single step pathfinding allowing for efficient and dynamic pathing
+- Peace mode - if something sets peace mode, Rampant will respect it

 # Planned Features